History of the United States dollar: U.S. dollar value vs. gold value

-Note Issuance
+Note issuance

 Silver certificates

 United States silver certificates were a type of representative money printed from 1878 to 1964 in the United States as part of its circulation of paper currency.
 They were produced in response to silver agitation by citizens who were angered by the Fourth Coinage Act, and were used alongside the gold-based dollar notes.
 The silver certificates were initially redeemable in the same face value of silver dollar coins, and later in raw silver bullion.

 Since the early 1920s, silver certificates were issued in $1, $5, and $10 denominations.
 In the 1928 series, only $1 silver certificates were produced.
 Fives and tens of this time were mainly Federal Reserve notes, which were backed by and redeemable in gold.
 In 1933, Congress passed the Agricultural Adjustment Act which included a clause allowing for the pumping of silver into the market to replace the gold.
 A new 1933 series of $10 silver certificate was printed and released, but not many were released into circulation.

 In 1934, a law was passed in Congress that changed the obligation on Silver Certificates so as to denote the current location of the silver.

 The last government regulation regarding the silver standard was in 1963, when President John F. Kennedy issued Executive Order 11110, delegating to the Treasury Secretary his authority to authorize the US Department of Treasury to issue silver certificates for any silver held by the U.S. Government in excess of that not already backing issued certificates.
-This was necessary because of Kennedy's signing of Public Law 88-36 on the same day, one of the effects of which was a repeal of the Silver Purchase Act of 1934-this act had authorized the Treasury Secretary to purchase silver bullion and issue silver certificates against it.
+This was necessary because of Kennedy's signing of Public Law 88-36 on the same day, one of the effects of which was a repeal of the Silver Purchase Act of 1934, which had authorized the Treasury Secretary to purchase silver bullion and issue silver certificates against it.
 Silver certificates continued to be issued for a short period of time in the $1 denomination, but were discontinued in late 1963.

+Gold certificates

+Gold certificates were another form of representative paper money issued by the United States Treasury from 1865 to 1933 and redeemable in gold.
+While the United States observed a gold standard, the certificates were a convenient way to pay in gold.

+Wildcat Notes

+Paper currency was issued by poorly capitalized state-chartered "wildcat" banks in the United States during the Free Banking Era from 1836 to 1865.

+Demand Notes

+Demand Notes are a type of United States paper money issued from August 1861 to April 1862 during the American Civil War in denominations of 5, 10, and 20 US$.
+They were the first issue of paper money by the United States that achieved wide circulation.

+National Bank Notes

+National Bank Notes were United States currency banknotes issued by National Banks chartered by the United States Government between 1863 and 1935.
+The notes were usually backed by United States bonds the bank deposited with the United States Treasury.
+While the notes were not legal tender in general, they were satisfactory for nearly all payments to and by the federal government.